ACDguide/Governance/Governance/tech/conventions.md

 It is important to be aware of this, as particularly for coordinates, units and cell_methods are easily changed by calculations and often inherited attributes become meaningless or worst can cause issues if not updated.
 The same can also happen with other softwares.
 ````

-There are various tools available to help you check your files against a version of the CF Conventions.
-The CLEX CMS covered some on their [wiki](http://climate-cms.wikis.unsw.edu.au/CF_checker).

 ## Global attributes
 Global attributes are the ones that apply to the entire file.
 Global attributes are useful to record provenance: keep track of operations applied to the file, data sources and software used to generate the data, any party involved.
 They are also used at publication stage when conventions like ACDD build on the CF ones to add publication related information, as DOI, contact, license and references.<br>
 While global attributes are the most useful when sharing data, for example to increase discoverability, using some key ones from the start of the file creation is important to keep track of the file history.
 Often this level of information is neglected when saving data to a file, which can make it hard if not impossible to reconstruct the analysis workflow.<br>
-Also, as global attributes are preserved during most of analysis operations, output files end up containing information from the source file which is usually not anymore relevant to the new data.<br>
+Also, as global attributes are preserved during most of analysis operations, output files end up containing information from the source file which is usually not any more relevant to the new data.<br>
 `institution`, `source`, `references`, and `comment` can also be assigned to individual variables, in such case the variable version has precedence.

 **Requirements**